Part 6: Using Terrain, Chains, and Constellations

 Generating a Complete Chain Access report

-Generate a Complete Chain Access report to analyze whether or not you have accesses during your scenario analysis period.
-A complete chain access reports the time intervals for which the chain is completed.
-These intervals are computed by overlapping all the strand accesses.
+Generate a Complete Chain Access to report to analyze whether or not you have accesses during your scenario analysis period.
+A complete chain access is a time interval during which the chain is completed.
+Complete chain access intervals are computed by overlapping all the strand accesses.

-1. Right-click GPS_to_Morton () in the Object Browser.
+1. Right-click on GPS_to_Morton () in the Object Browser.

 2. Select Report & Graph Manager... () in the shortcut menu.